mesosphere/konvoy-image-builder/docs/cli/konvoy-image_create-package-bundle.md

       --container-image string      A container image to use for building the package bundles --fips                        If the package bundle should include fips packages.
   -h, --help                        help for create-package-bundle
       --kubernetes-version string   The version of kubernetes to download packages for.
-Example: 1.21.6 --os string                   The target OS you wish to create a package bundle for.
-Must be one of [centos-7.9 redhat-7.9 redhat-8.4 redhat-8.6 redhat-8.8 oracle-7.9 rocky-9.1 ubuntu-18.04 ubuntu-20.04]
+      --os string                   The target OS you wish to create a package bundle for.
+Must be one of [centos-7.9 redhat-7.9 redhat-8.4 redhat-8.6 redhat-8.8 rocky-9.1 ubuntu-18.04 ubuntu-20.04]
-      --output-directory string     The directory to place the bundle in.
+      --output-directory string     The directory to place the bundle in. (default "artifacts")
 ```

 ### Options inherited from parent commands